mathun3003/PySNA/docs/docs/user-guide/overview/TwitterAPI.md

 Compare two or more users with the specified comparison attribute(s).

+This function takes in multiple Twitter user identifiers (i.e., IDs or unique screen names).
+The comparison attributes are passed in by a list object or by a single string.

-For one attribute, only the corresponding value is returned.
+For a single attribute, only the corresponding value is returned.
 For multiple attributes, a dictionary with the key-value pairs of the requested attributes is returned.

 Args: